How to Choose a Business Name – Descriptive, Brandable, or Hybrid?

 If you started this company, you might want to target exciting new startups, rugged outdoor companies, or high-end real estate brokerages.

-However, you can’t look at that name and extract any brand values that cater to those types of companies.
+However, you can’t look at that name and extract any brand values catering to those companies.

 In the early stages of starting your business, it’s crucial to find a niche for your new business and embrace it.
 Having a descriptive name makes it harder to do that.